sonus21/rqueue/docs/message-handling/queue-priority.md

 permalink: /priority
 ---

-There are many occasions when we need to group queues based on the priority like critical queue should be consumed first then low priority queues.
-Rqueue supports two types of priority
+There are situations where queues need to be grouped based on priority, ensuring critical tasks are handled before lower priority ones.
+Rqueue provides two types of priority handling:

-1. Weighted
-2. Strict
+Weighted: Allows specifying different numeric priorities for queues.
+Strict: Enforces strict ordering of queues based on priority.
+To configure priority handling in Rqueue:

-You need to set `priorityMode` in container factory either `STRICT` or `WEIGHTED`.
+Set priorityMode in the container factory to either STRICT or WEIGHTED.

-Priority needs to be specified using RqueueListener annotation's field `priority`.
-Multiple queues can be grouped together using `priorityGroup` field, by default any queue having priority is added to the default priority group.
-Queue can be classified into multiple priority groups as well for example sms queue has 4 types of sub queues `critical`, `high`, `medium` and `low` their priority needs to be specified as `priority="critical=10, high=6, medium=4,low=1"`.
+Use the priority field in the RqueueListener annotation to assign priorities to individual queues.
+Use the priorityGroup field to group multiple queues together.
+By default, any queue with a specified priority is added to the default priority group.
+You can categorize queues into multiple priority groups.
+For instance, a SMS queue might have sub-queues like critical, high, medium, and low, with priorities specified as priority="critical=10, high=6, medium=4, low=1".

-If you want to use simple priority mechanism, then you need to set priority to some number and their group, for example.
+If you prefer a simpler priority mechanism, assign a numeric priority directly to each queue and its group.
+For example:

 `priority="60"`
 `priorityGroup="critical-group"`